- Symptoms of B12 deficiency

 Don’t count on it.
 First, the population at large suffers from B12 deficiency, not just plant eaters.
 Next, eggs are not a particularly bioavailable source of B12, so eggs alone won’t help you keep your B12 levels at an optimal level.

+But if eggs alone aren’t enough, and supplementation can pose a threat or is just too much work to monitor, are there other options to get B12 recommendations?
+Yes!
 The plant sources of B12 recommended below have been confirmed through laboratory testing to contain usable forms of B12.